JAMA Cardiology

 JAMA Cardiology is a monthly peer-reviewed medical journal covering cardiology.
 It was established in 2016 and is published by the American Medical Association.
 The editor-in-chief is Robert O. Bonow (Feinberg School of Medicine).
-According to Journal Citation Reports, the journal has a 2021 impact factor of 30.154, ranking it 4th out of 143 journals in the category "Cardiac & Cardiovascular Systems".

 Abstracting and indexing

-The journal is abstracted and indexed in Index Medicus/MEDLINE/PubMed.
+The journal is abstracted and indexed in the Science Citation Index Expanded, Index Medicus/MEDLINE/PubMed, and Scopus.
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 24.0.